ppb/pursuedpybear/README.md

 ## Compatibility

-`ppb` is guaranteed compatible with Python 3.7.
-The event system uses dataclasses so you might need to inject a shim into your environment if you use earlier versions.
-That said, it is strongly encouraged you use 3.7 to develop `ppb` projects.
+`ppb` is guaranteed compatible with Python 3.6 or later.

 ## Get Involved